arielherself/espresso/README.md

 Knowing where to go next is not easy.
 One prime minister, Liz Truss,[ spooked markets](https://te.arielherself.xyz/leaders/2022/10/11/liz-truss-has-made-britain-a-riskier-bet-for-bond-investors) with promises of tax cuts.
 Now a new one,[ Rishi Sunak](https://te.arielherself.xyz/britain/2022/10/27/rishi-sunak-britains-new-prime-minister-starts-on-the-defensive), is planning [the opposite](https://te.arielherself.xyz/britain/2022/10/20/as-britains-government-looks-to-save-money-almost-nothing-is-protected).
 Details of those plans are due on November 17th, casting a fog over the fiscal outlook.
 It may take longer to find out what help households will get with energy bills beyond April.

 It is unclear yet whether inflation associated with higher energy prices will prove persistent or whether higher costs will sap demand and lower prices.
 Amid that uncertainty, taming inflation without kicking the economy too hard will prove exceptionally tricky.

+## Donald Trump in Iowa

+Historically, Iowa was one of America’s swing states, but these days it is reliably red.
+Nevertheless Donald Trump, a former president, will be in Sioux City on Thursday hosting a rally with Chuck Grassley, the state’s 89-year-old Republican senator, and Kim Reynolds, the Republican governor, ahead of the midterms on November 8th.

+Although Mr Grassley is facing a tighter race than at any point in his 42 years in the Senate, few truly believe his Democratic opponent, Mike Franken, has much of a chance.
+Ms Reynolds is also solidly ahead.
+So Mr Trump, who rarely does anything that he does not think will benefit him, may have another reason for visiting the Hawkeye state.

+Asked in October about running for president, Mr Trump said he will “probably have to do it again.”
+Iowa votes for its preferred presidential candidates before any other state.
+In 2016, Mr Trump came second in a [crowded field](https://te.arielherself.xyz/united-states/2016/02/04/trump-bumped), propelling him up the [GOP ticket](https://te.arielherself.xyz/graphic-detail/2016/05/26/donald-trump-gets-the-1237-delegates-he-needs-for-the-republican-nomination).
+Could he be laying the groundwork for 2024?

 ## Lula’s choice for Petrobras